JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lab.md

 ```
 Use the steps above to obtain a memory allocation map.
 Investigate the results of allocation tracking inside `EcosystemCore` source files.
 Where is the line with the most allocations?

+**HINT**: In order to locate source files consult the useful resources at the end of this page.
 **BONUS**: Use pkg `Coverage.jl` to process the resulting files from withing the `EcosystemCore`.
 ```@raw html
 </div></div>